Dueñas, Iloilo

 Dueñas river Jalaur is known for its first class quality of sand and gravel and became the quarry capital of Western Visayas.

 History

 Dueñas had its foundation and Christianization in 1590 with the name of Sumandig.
 In 1599, it was moved to Sibucao.
 Four years later (1603) she was joined to Dumangas and two years later in 1605 she enjoyed her independence.

 In 1608, she was transferred to Laglag, now Barangay Pader, Dueñas, and remained in this place for 59 years or until 1667.
 It had only five barrios, namely: Sibucao and Sumandig in the lowlands; and Misi, Camantugan and Malonor in the upland.

+In 1641, the neighboring pueblo of Baong to the east became so small after it has been depopulated twice that it was annexed as a visita to Laglag and remained as such for 182 years.